Is Workers’ Comp Taxable?

 If for some reason you earn a lump sum workers’ comp settlement, Social Security will divide the amount after subtracting charges, to figure out your monthly percentage.

 Lessening Taxable Earnings From a Workers’ Comp Settlement

 It’s essential that your workers’ compensation lawyer structures your settlement to reduce your offset.
 This will also prevent a tax burden.

 The most common way to decrease tax burden is for the settlement agreement to convey that the lump sum should be handled like it was spread out over an expected lifetime.
 By doing this you could still collect a lump sum, rather than small recurring payments, but the lump sum is applied towards the remainder of your lifespan.
 It is essential to make sure that the monthly rate is included in your settlement agreement.

-If you have more questions or are in need of a workers’ compensation attorney, the Law Offices of Craig Altman are here to assist!
-Contact us today at (215) 703-9889 for more information.
+If you have more questions or are in need of a workers’ compensation attorney, the Law Offices of Craig Altman are proud to help injured workers and are here to assist!
+Contact us today at (215) 703-9889 for more information and a free consultation.

 Note: In some states, the settlement can only be divided through your retirement date, not the remainder of your life.
 Either way, a short and hefty settlement agreement can exclude your tax liability for workers’ comp benefits.

 Disclaimer: This content is considered advertising and does not constitute any client-attorney privilege and does not offer any advice or opinion on any legal matter.